taylorazizeh/taylorazizeh.github.io/content/_index.md

           location: Loja, Ecuador
           date_start: '2018-01-01'
           date_end: '2018-12-01'
-          description: Participated in the IRES at the University of Idaho, investigating bat physiology in an urbanized landscape.
+          description: Participated in the IRES Program at the University of Idaho, investigating bat physiology in an urbanized landscape with Dr. Lisette Waits and Dr. Rodrigo Cisneros.
     design:
       columns: '2'
   - block: accomplishments